zelhajou/ft_sys_born2beroot/configuration_ssh_notes.md

 SSH Access To Root Account

 SSH (Secure Shell) is often used for logging into remote servers as root.
 However, the default configuration in OpenSSH prevents root login using passwords.

+### `UFW`
+UFW (Uncomplicated Firewall) is a user-friendly front-end for managing netfilter firewall rules in Linux operating systems.
+It is designed to make managing firewall rules easier for administrators who are not familiar with iptables syntax.
+With UFW, users can configure rules to allow or block traffic based on IP addresses, ports, and protocols.